Remaining Clean-ish in everyday settings

 Being clean in everyday conversations requires a high degree of self-awareness.
 To hold a clean conversation you need to be able to:

-1. Maintain a meta position during the conversation.
+1. Maintain a partial meta (mindful) position during the conversation.

 Being clean-ish is an active process that requires constant vigilance to prevent the default tendency to impose a perspective.
 Cleanness requires a conscious desire to remain clean throughout the conversation.